After two years in his previous role, Andre decided he was better suited to a trades career.

 Continuing work with GLJ Contracts, Andre will build his portfolio of work.
 While on-site, an NVQ assessor will assess his work and understanding.

 Upon completing his portfolio, he will have gained his NVQ Level 3.
-With this, we will undertake an AM2 assessment at an independent centre, and it's after this, he can apply for his ECS Gold Card.
+With this, he will undertake an AM2 assessment at an independent centre.
+After this, he can apply for his ECS Gold Card.

 The Gold Card awards workers installation electrician status, proving they can work unsupervised on installing, commissioning, and maintaining low voltage electrical and electronic equipment and appliances in a consumer’s electrical installation.
 (Source: ECS)